nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * has to manage different projects
 * needs a way view their friend's free time
 * wants to organise their contacts into groups
-* needs a method which is able to compile every group member's free time slots
+* needs a method which is able to compile every group member's FTS

 **Value proposition**:

 * Helps users to keep track of personal and friends timetable
-* Students find it hard to find free time slot within their group of friends in NUS as they have to compare their timetables one by one.
-Where Got Time then helps students to easily find free time slots within their friend groups
+* Students find it hard to find FTS within their group of friends in NUS as they have to compare their timetables one by one.
+WGT then helps students to easily find FTS within their friend groups
 * Students can keep track of group meetings across all modules